ga-wdi-exercises/game_of_thrones/README.md

 ## Models + Migrations

 - Create ERD for Houses and Characters
-- Create models for Houses and Characters
-- Create migrations for Houses and Characters
+- Create models and migrations for Houses and Characters
 - Create seed data for Houses and Characters

 ## Views + Controllers